Fr. Laurence Freeman, OSB

 1) US$ 500.00 deposit is required upon reservations together with a recent passport-size photo, photocopy of passport (valid for 6 months from date of departure) and Pilgrim’s Profile.

->30 days prior to departure date – Full tour cost will be forfeited.
+> 30 days prior to departure date – Full tour cost will be

-THE PILGRIMS’ CENTER – EXECUTIVE RESOURCES, INC. has arranged for the various tour services to be performed under the responsibility of various contractors.
-Executive Resources, Inc., its employees or its subagents therefore only act as agents for the contractors providing the various services described in the tour and accept no responsibility or liability in connection with losses or accidental expenses due to delays of schedule, overbooking, defaults or “force majeure.”
-All tours and arrangements are subject to the general conditions specified by each contractor.
-Tour itineraries and prices are subject to change without prior notice.
-When making a tour booking, the passenger acknowledges and accepts the foregoing conditions.
+EXECUTIVE RESOURCES, INC. has arranged for the various services to be performed under the responsibility of various contractors.
+Executive Resources, Inc., its employees or its subagents therefore only act as agents for the contractors providing the various services described in the pilgrimage and accept no responsibility or liability in connection with losses or accidental expenses due to delays of schedule, overbooking, defaults or “force majeure”.
+All pilgrimage arrangements are subject to the general conditions specified by each contractor.
+Itineraries and prices are subject to change without prior notice.
+When making a booking, the passenger acknowledges and accepts the foregoing conditions.